 The main issue of LiFi is that it cannot pass data signals through a wall unlike WiFi does, because light cannot pass through a wall.
 Not only this, if anything blocking a LED bulb, this will also some interference in internet connection.

-Other lighting sources could interfere your LiFi network especially when your are in an open room where light come from outside, then there are fair chance of interruption.
+Other lighting sources could interfere your LiFi network especially when you are in an open room where light coming from outside, then there is fair chance of interruption.

 You will also not play you favorite game at nights by turning off the lights.
-Researcher says LiFi even works in IR rays but this will reduce the speed because high infra red rays effects our skin.
-So, researchers use low intensity IR ray.
+Researcher says LiFi even works in IR rays but this will reduce the speed because high infra red rays effect our skin.
+So, researchers use low-intensity IR ray.

 Limitations of Li-Fi